top of page

 This post contains affiliate links.
 By clicking and buying through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date do more research on food and travel.
 Thanks in advance for reading!

-What snacks should I pack?
+What kids' snacks should I pack for travel?

 Next week will be our first long-haul travel (by train) after a very long time so I had to answer this critical question sooner rather than later.
 Albeit a domestic trip, it is still going to be a long haul with the train sliding for 11 hours before pulling into Inverness of the Scottish Highlands.
-Using a bit of my own experience plus stealing some wisdom from other (more experienced) parents, here's a list of the top 5+1 compact and healthy snack ideas that don't need refrigeration and hence are ideal for travel.
+Using a bit of my own experience plus stealing some wisdom from other (more experienced) parents, here's a list of the top 5+1 compact and healthy snack ideas that don't need refrigeration and are ideal for travel.

 Also check out THIS POST for the ultimate travel packing list for infants!